After a historically strong first quarter, what’s ahead for small-cap leadership?

 Chart of the Week

 Chart courtesy of Western Asset.
 Sources: Bureau of Labor Statistics, Haver Analytics, Bloomberg and New York Federal Reserve, as of 12/31/19.
 Past performance is no guarantee of future results.
 Indexes are unmanaged, and not available for direct investment.
 Index returns do not include fees or sales charges.
 This information is provided for illustrative purposes only and does not reflect the performance of an actual investment.

 Chart of the Week

 All investments involve risk, including loss of principal.
 Past performance is no guarantee of future results.
-Please see each product’s webpage for specific details regarding investment objective, risks associated with hedge funds, alternative investments and other risks, performance and other important information.
+Please see each product’s webpage for specific details regarding investment objective, risks, performance and other important information.
 Review this information carefully before you make any investment decision.